 Note: The rate of sustained excessive weight loss will vary based on the type of bariatric surgery, patient compliance with behavioral modification, and existing co-morbidities.

-At St. Vincent Bariatric Center of Excellence we are giving men and women a hold onto a brand new life.
+At St. Vincent Bariatric Center we are giving men and women a hold onto a brand new life.

 The gold standard of bariatric surgery is Roux-en-Y Gastric Bypass (RYGB) surgery, a minimally invasive procedure.
 RYGB represents a majority of the procedures that we do at the center.